privacyguides/privacyguides.org/docs/cloud.en.md

 ---
 If you are currently using a Cloud Storage Service like Dropbox, Google Drive, Microsoft OneDrive or Apple iCloud, you are putting complete trust in your service provider to not look at your files.

-Trust your provider by using an alternative below that supports [end-to-end encryption (E2EE)](https://wikipedia.org/wiki/End-to-end_encryption).
+Trust your provider by using an alternative below that supports E2EE.

 ### Nextcloud